-This is my definition for single-handedly breaking down the negativity spiral.
+This is my definition of single-handedly breaking down the negativity spiral.

 It means that one partner, all by himself, will give and give even in the face of a hostile partner.

-Do it for a month and chance are high, very high, that your partner will also start contributing.
+Do it for a month and chances are high, very high, that your partner will also start contributing.
 Stubborn giving is powerful stuff.

-In a nutshell, you will recognize that each single exercise is about going back to positivity.
+In a nutshell, you will recognize that every single exercise is about going back to positivity.

 What If You Can’t Give

-If you’re in a situation where you simply cannot even imagine of being nice and giving to your partner, than I see only solution for you: your partner has to do it for you.
+If you’re in a situation where you simply cannot even imagine being nice and giving to your partner, then I see the only solution for you: your partner has to do it for you.

-If neither is willing, than vicious circles, the N.1 reason why relationship fail, has destroyed your relationship to.
+If neither is willing, then vicious circles, the N.1 reason why relationships fail, has destroyed your relationship too.

 It might be the time to break up and take your lesson learned for the future.